Skip to content

 Don’t forget the holiday calendar

 Jewish, Christian and Muslim holidays drive both closures and prices.
-Jewish holidays follow a lunar-solar calendar; the Muslim calendar shifts about 11 days earlier each year.
+Jewish holidays follow a lunar-solar calendar; Ramadan shifts about 11 days earlier each year — see the Ramadan in Israel guide for current-year dates, Damascus Gate atmosphere and Al-Aqsa access notes.
 Check exact dates before booking, and read the Shabbat guide for the weekly rhythm.
 Ready to plan?
 See our itineraries and first-time guide.

 Frequently asked questions